I’ve been left thoroughly amused.

 I’ve read a few different reports covering the same story, and they’ve all been written with the same dull edge, with complete disregard to the comic value.
-Either my sense of humour is totally off the mark (which i’ll tell you right now, is positively impossible) or those reporters are just straight up ‘booshy’ (Urban Dictionary ‘word of the day’).
+Either my sense of humour is totally off the mark (unlikely) or those reporters are just straight up ‘booshy’ (Urban Dictionary ‘word of the day’).
 So I’ve decided to take matters into my own hands…

 Landlord threatens tenant